-The Girl Scouts Leadership Institute
+The Girl Scout Leadership Institute

 For 22 years, the Girl Scouts of Greater New York has conducted a successful Scholars Program, a college and career exploration initiative that has pushed thousands of NYC girls to enroll in and graduate from top colleges and universities.
 In Version 2.0 of this effort, GSGNY is adding a new focus on girls’ leadership.
 They have tapped the Athena Center to create a new model of excellence.

-Through a competitive admissions process, identify a diverse group of 50 high school girls from the five boroughs to participate in a 10-day Summer Intensive focused on providing a transformative immersion into the world of ethical and effective entrepreneurship.
-Talented high school students will be guided through the process of creating an idea for a socially responsible business and will work in small teams to develop their ventures.
-They will gain critical problem-solving skills as marketers, storytellers, public speakers and first-time entrepreneurs.
+Through a competitive admissions process, Girl Scouts has identified a diverse group of 50 high school girls to participate in an 8-day Entrepreneurship Summer intensive, July 14th-24th.
+This facet of the program focuses on providing a transformative immersion into the world of ethical and effective entrepreneurship.
+These talented high school students are guided through the process of creating an idea for a socially responsible business and work in small teams to develop their ventures.
+They gain critical problem-solving skills as marketers, storytellers, public speakers and first-time entrepreneurs.

-Students attended guided experiential workshops that assisted in developing their skills as marketers, storytellers, public speakers and first-time entrepreneurs and worked in small teams to get ventures off the ground that examine problems in need of solutions that also use their existing skills and interests.
-They were coached by experienced entrepreneurs and educators passionate about promoting women-owned startups.
+50 girls will attend the Summer Intensive, a transformative 8-day program where they will learn to design, develop, market and ultimately pitch a socially responsible business to notable startup community leaders.
+They work in small teams to get ventures off the ground that examine problems in need of solutions that also use their existing skills and interests.
+They will be coached by experienced entrepreneurs and educators passionate about promoting women-owned startups.

 The series of workshops range from Product Design and Development to Getting Funded and Business Naming; each providing insight into entrepreneurship and helping students become successful first-time entrepreneurs themselves.
 Workshop highlights include: